jweber/SlackBotNet/readme.md

 	    ...
         });

+## Error Handling

+Callbacks can be registered with the bot that will be fired in the event of an unhandled exception occuring in either the MessageMatcher(s) or the conversation delegate:

+Example:

+    using static SlackBotNet.MatchFactory;

+    bot
+        .When(Matches.TextContaining("hello"),
+            async conv =>
+	    {
+                // exception thrown
+	    })
+	.OnException(ex =>
+	{
+            // log exception
+	});

 ## Multiple Handlers

 If there are multiple `.When(...)` setups configured for the bot, the bot will respect the `WhenHandlerMatchMode` as configured when incoming messages can be handled by more than one `.When(...)`.